ericpeers/bookshelf/README.md

   * add multiple ratings - show the rating value adjust for average.
   * show a book including the ratings for that book (multiple ratings)
   * add a rating that shows read, but no value for the rating.
 Average should handle it.
+  * delete a rating like #5,6,7 in a group of ratings